Small tax cuts on the cards

-Government revenues have survived the fallout of the UK’s referendum to quit the EU but Finance Minister Paschal Donohoe still only has room for small tax cuts in his budget next month, experts have said.
+Government revenues have survived the fallout of the UK’s referendum to quit the EU but Finance Minister Paschal Donohoe still only has room for small tax cuts in his budget next month, experts have said, writes Eamon Quinn.

 Exchequer figures for August showed the amount the Government collected in income taxes and excise duties again fell below target